companyofwords/bun-is-good-init/README.md

 Ready for a big new project, I have been creating an API and CRUD app using Bun.js and Elysia.js - using tools and patterns from Node.js and Express.

-I want to see whether Bun.js and Elysia.js are as good and stand up
+I want to see whether Bun.js and Elysia.js are as good and stand up as the old stuff...

 ## Or More specifically Elysia.js with Bun is really good isn't it?

-Bun.js is the much-vaunted like-for-like Node.js alternative (or Swiss Army knife for developers with lots of extras).
+Bun.js is the much-vaunted like-for-like Node.js alternative (seen also as a Swiss Army knife for developers with lots of extras - testing, managing packages and bundling obviously).
 Elysia is the most highly rated and proven fastest alternative to Express.

+Bun.js should really be called Bun.ts because it uses TYPESCRIPT out of the box!

 I have been following along with the following doc pages